Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Nice hat, Fatty Arbuckle.

-I was thinking it made him look like John Jacob Astor IV, only young, fat and not drowned.
+I was thinking it made him look like John Jacob Astor IV, only young and not drowned.
 Yet.

-Anyway, Dudley goes and steals the letter, because he’s a little shit, and Unc V’s like, “Who the fuck would want to send you a letter?”
+Anyway, Dudley goes and steals the letter, because he’s a little shit, and Unc V’s like, “Who would want to send you a letter?”

 (Dramatic chipmunk music.)